 Other financial liabilities are generally short-term and are expected to be settled within one year.
 Therefore, the carrying amount is equivalent to fair value.

-The following table provides an analysis of financial instruments where the fair value is not equivalent to the carrying amount.
-The financial instruments are group into Levels 1 to 3 based on the degree to which the fair value is observable:
+The following table provides an analysis of financial instruments not measured at fair value.
+The financial instruments are grouped into Level 1 to 3 based on the degree to which the fair value is observable.

-Level 1
+Level 1 Quoted market price